-I leave her in the sun, switching on the kettle in the kitchen.
-Our morning cuppa brews, the only thing that rises us these days.
+I leave her in the sun and switch on the kettle in the kitchen.
+Our morning cuppa brews.
 Half a scoop of instant coffee and an Equal for Grandma Jo.
 One and a half scoops for me.
-It’s the milk that makes this instant coffee taste remotely nice.
+It’s the milk that makes this instant coffee somewhat bearable.
 I place Grandma Jo’s old china mug in front of her, steam dispersing.
 She clutches it by the handle and lifts it to her mouth.
-I’m already by the flower garden.
+Meanwhile, I’m sauntering by the flower garden.
 I pluck a white one with yellow at its heart.

-“I got you a flower."
-I place it in her shaky hands.
+“I got you a flower,” I say, placing it in Grandma Jo’s shaky hands.

-She brings it to her nose and then stares at it.
-She can’t see it great.
+She lifts it to her nose and stares at it.
+She can’t see much.
 A glint of colour or two, but that’s about it.
 “It’s an English daisy this one," she says.
 "It’s always been my favourite pick of the bunch.
 Ever since I was a little girl.
 Ah, Mary Grant.
 She started my love of flowers.”

-She peers off in the direction of the sun – ninety-two years flown by in a blink and a dream for her.
+She shifts her gaze into the direction of the sun.
 I sit across from her, the warmth of the rays on my bare neck.
 This sun is exactly what I need.
 I take a sip from my white mug.
-It's stained from a lack of cleaning.
+It's stained with spots of brown.
 I would have to bleach this one soon.
 It's the only one I use.
 “We need to do this more often, Grandma.”

 Grandma Jo agrees, giving me a playful smile.
-I observe sternly at her beautiful withered skin kissed with glows.
+I study her beautiful withered skin.
 I want to know more about her early childhood.
 It must’ve been so different for her back then.

 She sighs and grunts.
-“It really was terrible times.
+“It really was a terrible time.
 Back then, we had nothing.
 It was a hard time for everyone.
 No one had work.
 People could hardly feed themselves.”

-I shake my head, smiling.
+I shake my head, catching her grin.
 I don’t get it.

 Grandma Jo was eight years old.
 Her dusty bare feet sifted through the soil.
 She and her two comrades slinked through patches of trees and shrubs, a wide-open field at their brow.
 It was the dead of night.
 Lanterns lit the windows of the two-storey wooden farmhouse to their left.

 “Old farmer Mav has been catchin’ bandicoots left, right and centre, alright?”
-Michael whispered stern.
-He crouched down, Ron and Jo following suite.
+Michael whispered sternly.
+He crouched down, Ron and Jo following suit.
 Michael was the eldest of the siblings.
 “We can’t be seen, okay?
 Mum and Dad can’t afford to bail us out.”

 “We need to eat, mate,” Ron said, a little too loud.

 “What do you think we’re doin’ here?
 And keep your bloody voice down!”
-Michael ordered with a hiss, punching him in the chest.
+Michael hissed, punching him in the chest.

 “It’s the stuff they spray into the soil,” Michael explained.
 “Jo, keep on the lookout in case anyone comes.
 Me and Ron will grab as many as we can and then we’ll get out of here.”

 Jo agreed.
 Michael always knew best.
 She handed him her sack.
 He and Ron disappeared into the dark field, taking a line each.
 Jo remained at the end of the field, watching on.
-The two brothers pulled the root from the potatoes and then placed it back into the soil.
-Smart.
-No evidence.
-Jo kept looking back to the farmhouse behind her to make sure no one was watching.
+The two brothers pulled the roots from the potatoes and then placed them back into the soil.
+Jo kept looking back to the farmhouse, chewing her fingernails.
 Michael and Ron filled the potato sacks.
-Jo kept watching, chewing her fingernails.
-She wanted to tell her brothers to get a wriggle on.

 “For heaven’s sake!”
 Jo muttered, darting off into the field.
 “A woman saw us!
 We need to go!”

 Michael swore.
 A floating lantern in the distance approached the field, a deep voice booming.
-Michael ordered them to run.
+Michael told Jo and Ron to run.
 The three of them bolted to the end of the field into the shadows of the banana trees.
-Michael and Ron draped the filled sacks over their backs, Jo running with the one half-filled.
+Michael and Ron draped the filled sacks over their backs.
+Jo ran with the one half-filled.
 Even that was heavy for her.
-They scampered out of sight, the lantern following them.
-The deep bellow of Old Farmer Mav continued.
-The three siblings didn’t stop running, weaving in and out of the banana trees — Michael in the lead, Ron trying to take over him but without victory.

 “We’re bloody done for,” Ron muttered, looking back.

-They could hear Old Farmer Mav whip through the trees behind them.
+Old Farmer Mav whipped through the trees behind them.
 The shadows of the lantern scattered like a lightning strike.
-Michael told Jo and Ron to shut up, leading them down to the overgrown creek bed, where they laid flat in the long grass on their stomachs.
+Michael led them down to an overgrown creek bed, where they laid flat in the long grass on their stomachs.

 “Get down and shut up,” Michael whispered to them.

-Old Farmer Mav neared and stopped by the drop-off to the creek bed, growling.
-“Bloody kids again…I’ll find ya.”
+Old Farmer Mav stopped by the drop-off to the creek bed, growling.
+“Bloody kids…I’ll find ya.”

 Jo, Michael, and Ron clasped their hands over their mouths.
-The humidity had set in, their faces damp.
+The humidity had set in, leaving their faces damp.
 Old Farmer Mav shone his lantern down at the fresh flowing brook below.
-He growled and sighed loud before scampering off up the creek line.
+He sighed loudly before scampering off up the creek line.

-“I swear to God, when I get a hold of you bloody kids, I’m gonna feed ya to the bloody dogs,” they heard him say as he disappeared.
+“I swear to God, when I get a hold of you bloody kids, I’m gonna feed ya to the bloody dogs,” he grumbled as he disappeared.